 Grow your mailing list

 When a person subscribes to your blog, they are giving you direct access to their line of communication.
-Growing your mailing list increases the chances that your blog will last for an extended period.
+Growing your mailing list is one of the key benefits of blogging, as it increases the chances that your blog will last for an extended period.

 Work your way up from “zero” to a lot of subscribers consistently.
 Having a massive amount of subscribers gives you the ability to increase traffic on new posts.